chrisjameschamp/DIY-Active-Pedal-Design/Design Files/350w Power Supply/README.md

 ## Hardware

-The hardware I used can mostly be sourced from [McMaster-Carr](https://www.mcmaster.com/).
+The hardware used can mostly be sourced from [McMaster-Carr](https://www.mcmaster.com/).
 If you're substituting parts from your local hardware store or Amazon, be sure to double-check dimensions — they’re critical for proper fit and function.

 ### Hardware List